 Most tyre manufacturers say 5 – 7 years is the tipping point.
 If that seems pretty short, it is!
 If you did 15 – 20k a year, after 5 years you’d probably still have some tread left even if the tyres were brand new when you got them.
 The thing is, there is more to a tyre than age.

 There are no tyre age laws, or tyre age limits forcing you to replace your tyres after 5 years.
+There is no formal tyre expiry date in Australia though.
 That said, its a good idea to know how old they are, and do regular checks.
 If the tyres are getting hard and brittle, look for signs of cracking and damage.

 Tyre’s are seriously important; don’t put your families lives at risk for the sack of getting a few more kays out of your set, but at the same time, don’t be replacing them if they are still in good condition.
 Your tyre shop will be able to give you a better indication.